1Araujo1/1Araujo1/README.md

-- 👋 Hi, I’m @1Araujo1
-- Eletrical Engineering Student
+- Eletrical Engineering - Instituto Federal Catarinense
 - IOT / Eletronics / Control Systems / Solar Energy
-- Astronomy

 <!---
 1Araujo1/1Araujo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.